 Nature of assistance provided by UNHCR in the urban area and out-of-camp locations

 UNHCR’s services to refugees and asylum seekers are free of charge.
-UNHCR ensures access of persons of concern to information and to UNHCR services through open counseling days which is organized at the Branch Office in Accra twice weekly.
+UNHCR ensures access of persons of concern to information and to UNHCR services through open counseling days which is organized at the Branch Office in Accra once a week (Tuesdays 8am-4pm)

-In coordination with implementing partner, the Christian Council of Ghana, UNHCR provides different kinds of assistance to urban refugees and asylum seekers.
-Urban refugees and asylum seekers receive primary health care through the National Health Insurance Scheme in public health facilities.
+In coordination with Partner, the Christian Council of Ghana, UNHCR provides different kinds of assistance to urban refugees and asylum seekers including primary health care through the National Health Insurance Scheme in public health facilities at par with nationals.
 Other assistance provided includes provision of learning materials to children in basic schools; distribution of sanitary towels; small business support and assistance to the vulnerable through cash-based interventions among others.